NHSDigital/coyote/README.md

 Do a `package init`, and push the empty package as a new github repo called `NHSDigital/cypkg-my-shiny-package`.

-TODO `coyote package delete my-shiny-package`
+`coyote package delete my-shiny-package`

 Delete the github repo `nhs-england-tools/cypkg-my-shiny-package`.

-TODO `coyote package repo open`
+`coyote open`

-Open the browser at `https://github.com/nhs-england-tools/cypkg-my-shiny-package`.
+Open the browser at `https://github.com/nhs-england-tools/cypkg-my-shiny-package`, or whatever the current origin remote is set to.

 `coyote package build my-shiny-package`